 Does skim milk contain calcium?

-The benefit of consuming fortified skim milk is that you can get the same vitamins without the saturated fat that are found in whole milk.
+The benefit of consuming fortified skim milk is that you can get the same vitamins without the saturated fat that is found in whole milk.
 The presence of vitamin D in skim milk helps the body to absorb calcium properly.
 Also, you need vitamin D for your body to absorb calcium.

 Disadvantages of skim milk

 Skim milk has numerous disadvantages despite its health benefits.
 One of the drawbacks is that skim milk may contain added sugar.
-During the skimming process, manufacturers may add sugar to compensate for the natural favours lost when the fat is removed.
+During the skimming process, manufacturers may add sugar to compensate for the natural flavors lost when the fat is removed.
 Unfortunately, some people drink skim milk and do not release sugar may have been added.

-Skimming removes fat-soluble vitamins.
+Skimming removes fat-soluble vitamins

 The other disadvantage is that skim milk lacks the nutritional value of whole milk.
-Since skimming removes fat from the milk and therefore many of the fat-soluble vitamins found naturally in whole milk.
+Since skimming removes fat from the milk, and therefore many of the fat-soluble vitamins found naturally in whole milk.
 This is the reason vitamins have to be added later in the manufacturing process.
 However, there is a debate that synthesized vitamins are not as easily absorbed into your body.
 Since fat contains a natural balance of vitamins and minerals enriching soy milk or skim milk may put a natural balance of vitamins out of kilter.

-Manufactures may add sugar the enhance flavor.
+Manufacturers may add sugar to enhance the flavor

 Comparison of soy, regular, and skim milk

 Since regular milk has natural sugars and has a creamy texture.
-On the other hand soy milk and skim may have additives and sugar added to enhance flavor
+On the other hand, soy milk and skim may have additives and sugar added to enhance flavor.

-However, the main advantage of soy milk vs regular milk and skim milk is that soy milk and skim milk has very little saturated fat.
+However, the main advantage of soy milk vs. regular milk and skim milk is that soy milk and skim milk has very little saturated fat.

-Each variety of milk provides the body with different nutrients and each has various nutritional benefits.
+Each variety of milk provides the body with different nutrients, and each has various nutritional benefits.
 However, some milk manufactures may enrich their milk by adding vitamins.